kvnlay/Yelp-hotel/README.md

   * User login with username and password

-  * Admin sign-up with admin code

 * Authorization:

   * One cannot manage posts and view user profile without being authenticated

   * One cannot edit or delete posts and comments created by other users

-  * Admin can manage all posts and comments

 * Manage campground posts with basic functionalities: